-Schools may use any remaining salary from full-time positions that were vacated prematurely to satisfy a specific need.
+In certain situations, schools may use any remaining salary from full-time positions that were vacated prematurely to satisfy a specific need.
 Generally, this need should be in support of the same purpose as the salary that was originally budgeted.
 These situations are rare and require approval from the Chief Financial Officer.